Linda Crampton is a former teacher with an honors degree in biology. She enjoys writing about nutrition and the culture

 - the first fully automated biscuit factory in the world in 1948 (located in Harlesden, an area in London)

 McVitie's is now part of United Biscuits.
 As its name suggests, this company consists of several biscuit makers.
-Recently, United Biscuits has become part of Pladis, a global biscuit and confectionary company.
+Recently, United Biscuits became part of Pladis, a global biscuit and confectionary company.
 Pladis is a subsidiary of a Turkish food group called Yildiz Holding.

 McVitie's digestive biscuits, or digestives, come in four versions—plain, or coated with milk chocolate, dark chocolate, or milk chocolate plus caramel.
 The plain version is my favourite.
 I sometimes buy digestives coated with milk chocolate, however.
 They are nice right out of the packet and after dunking in tea.

 Digestives get their name from their sodium bicarbonate (baking soda) content.
 It's known that drinking a small quantity of sodium bicarbonate dissolved in water can relieve some types of upset stomach.
 It's highly unlikely that the chemical in a cooked product can do the same thing, but the creation of the name "digestive" biscuit was probably a good marketing strategy.

 The plain biscuits can't be classified as a health food, but they aren't a nutritional disaster.
 They are made from wheat flour and a smaller quantity of wholemeal flour.
 The term "wheat flour" generally means the same as white flour.
 One biscuit contains 2 grams of sugar and 2.5 grams of fat.
 There are no artificial flavours or colours added to either the plain or the coated biscuits (at least in the versions created in the UK).

 Some people like to eat cheese with digestive biscuits.
 Others like to crumble the biscuits and then mix them with a little butter to make a base for a cheesecake or the topping for an apple crumble.
 I'm not fond of eating the biscuits with cheese, but I love their use in desserts.